dhodge180/ChessNavigator/README.md

 My Chess Navigator program for showing chess problems.

-The FEN_LIST.txt file shows the template for autoloading lots of FENs (with optional title and subtext/stipulation).
+The PROBLEM_LIST.txt file shows the template for autoloading lots of FENs (with optional title and subtext/stipulation).

 Various shortcuts are currently implemented but not documented.